gabriel-rusu/webpage-v1/README.md

 ### Installing

-To install this project on your computer all you have to do is run the following command in the rrot of the project directory:```npm install```
+To install this project on your computer all you have to do is run the following command in the root of the project directory:```npm install```
 After running the command to start the page run ```npm start``` or ```ng serve``` if you installed the Angular CLI.

 ## 🔧 Running the tests <a name = "tests"></a>